lindsly/4DNvestigator/README.md

 # System Requirements
 We recommend the following system properties for all 4DNvestigator functionalities to run properly:
 - Windows 10
-- At least 8 Gb RAM (highly dependent on the amount data being analyzed)
+- At least 12 Gb RAM
+  - This is highly dependent on the size of the data being analyzed.
+Example data used in "ExampleScript.m" peaks at 9.2 Gb RAM usage.
 - A current version of MATLAB (2019 or later)